FourierFlows/FourierFlows.jl/docs/src/problem.md

 end # end module
 ```

-For more elaborate example we urge you to have a look at the `Diffusion`
+For a more elaborate example we urge you to have a look at the `Diffusion`
 module found in `src/diffusion.jl` and also to the modules included in the
 child package [GeophysicalFlows.jl](https://github.com/FourierFlows/GeophysicalFlows.jl).